wardwheeler/wag2020/README.md

 # wag2020
-Haskell program to construct distance Wagner trees  (ala Farris, 1972) with SPR/TBR refinement.
+Haskell program to construct phylogentic distance trees including Wagner trees (ala Farris, 1972) with SPR/TBR refinement, Neighbor Joining and WPGMA.

 Source files in src directory
 Test data files in testData
-binaries for OSX nd linux in binaries
+binaries for OSX and linux in binaries
 Basic documentaion in docs
 Example configuration files in testData (*.wag) Documentation in doc (to come)